Home Increase CPM Best CPM Ad Networks for Publishers: The Ultimate Guide 2026

 According to Integral Ad Science, advertisers who do not filter for fraud lose as much as 22% of their impressions to invalid traffic.
 Then there’s the matter of the adverse news.
 Brands don’t want their ads to get lost in a mix of bad news.

 Some advertisers offer higher rates for Quality Cost Per Mile to ensure brand safety.
 Only viewable, brand-safe impressions are counted by QCPM, and impressions are frequency-capped to prevent them from appearing too often.
 This is an excellent illustration of how a low CPM does not always mean a good deal for advertisers.
-A page crammed with low-value, low-quality ad placements will always be worse for the reader experience and the publisher’s revenue than one with fewer, higher-quality, high-CPM ads.
+A page crammed with low-value, low-quality ad placements is always worse for the user experience.
+The publisher’s ad revenue is lower than one with fewer, higher-quality, high-CPM ads.

 Criteo